Capillary/ecom-api-document/source/includes/_location.md

 Parameter | Type | Description
 --------- | ---- | -----------
 merchantId* | string | Unique GUID of the merchant OrderDeliveryType | enum | Type of order delivery.
-Supported values: ALL, H, T, P where `H` for HomeDelivery, `T` for TakeAway, `P` for store pickup, and `ALL` for all types
+Supported values: `H` for Home Delivery, `T` for Takeaway, `P` for store pickup, and `ALL` if all types are supported

 ### Request Body Parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-LocationCode* | string | Location code for which you want to update order ETA HomeDeliveryETA* | json obj | Updates ETA for home delivery orders TakeAwayETA | json obj | Updated ETA for take away orders PickupPointsETA | json obj | Updates ETA for store pick up orders StartTime* | string | Estimated minimum delivery time as per the selected ETA units EndTime* | string | Estimated maximum delivery time as per the selected ETA units ETAType* | enum | Specify `0` for a fixed ETA.
+LocationCode* | string | Location code for which you want to update order ETA HomeDeliveryETA* | obj | Updates ETA for home delivery orders TakeAwayETA | obj | Updated ETA for take away orders PickupPointsETA | obj | Updates ETA for store pick up orders StartTime* | string | Estimated minimum delivery time as per the selected ETA units EndTime* | string | Estimated maximum delivery time as per the selected ETA units ETAType* | enum | Specify `0` for a fixed ETA.
 For example 2 days from the ordered date. <br> Specify `1` for ETA within a specified period from the ordered date.
 For example, 5-7 days